138239223-myseneca/clo835_assignment1/terraform/README.md

 ### Pre-requisite
->Create an `S3` bucket and configure the necessary settings in `config.tf` based on your preferred naming conventions.
+Create an `S3` bucket and configure the necessary settings in `config.tf` based on your preferred naming conventions.<br>

->Alternatively, you can keep the configurations as they are.
+Alternatively, you can keep the configurations as they are.

 ### Use command for keypair generation